CompuTec/computec-docs/docs/wms/administrator-guide/installation/wms-licensing.md

     Assign available licenses for newly added terminal accounts automatically.
 If this option is checked, when a new, not yet registered Terminal is calling, it will be automatically assigned if there is a free (not assigned) license.
 13. Two values are communicated on this tab:

-    - Total Number of Licenses – number of licenses loaded from a file,
+    - **Total Number of Licenses** – number of licenses loaded from a file
-    - Available Licenses – number of licenses not assigned to any of terminals.
+    - **Available Licenses** – number of licenses not assigned to any of terminals
 14. Choose a desired terminal from the list, check the checkbox to assign a license, and click the "Update" button.
-Note that the "Number of Available Licenses" decreases after that because of starting to use one of them.
+Note that the "Number of Available Licenses" decreases after this action, as one of the licenses will be in use.

     ![License Management Update](./media/license-management-update.webp)
 15. Go to the Plugins tab and do the same for the newly appeared row there (which represents CompuTec WMS Server):